gschwendj/Underwater-Maps/README.md

 # Underwater-Maps

 This repository contains a [Dash](https://dash.plotly.com/) web application that displays a 3D surface plot of dive sites in Switzerland.
 The application is containerized with Docker.
+There is also a demo available at my website [gschwendj.com](http://gschwendj.com).
+The website does not have a ssl certificate, so http must be used to access it.

 ![example](./image.png)